Grants help us to improve the health and wellbeing of all Australians.

 How we administer grants

-The Community Grants Hub in the Department of Social Services provides grants administration services to Australian Government client agencies, including the Department of Health and Aged Care.
+The Community Grants Hub in the Department of Social Services provides grants administration services to Australian Government client agencies, including our department.

 To help grant applicants, we try to time our grants rounds so that they will:

 - be open for at least 6 weeks from the date of approach to market

 - not be open over the Christmas period.
 In most cases grant rounds will close at least 1 week before Christmas.
 If we do conduct a grants round over the Christmas period, we try to set the close date to at least the end of January

 - not start in the first 3 weeks of January.